Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 # **Bad Debt Prediction**

 ### **Overview**
 This project builds an end-to-end machine learning system to predict whether a credit applicant is likely to become a bad debt case before approval.
 It addresses class imbalance and focuses on risk ranking rather than raw accuracy using WoE–IV feature selection and ensemble models.
 Models were evaluated with ROC-AUC, KS, and Gini, with Random Forest selected for stable performance.
-Risk scores are converted into Low/Medium/High bands to support explainable credit decisions.
+Credit scores are converted into Low/Medium/High bands to support explainable credit decisions.
 The solution also includes MLflow experiment tracking and PSI/CSI drift monitoring for model lifecycle control.